rackerlabs/rackspace-how-to/content/cloud-servers/build-a-new-cloud-server-with-automatic-updates-enabled.md

    Key** to add a new one.
 7. When you're finished making selections, click **Create Server**.

-    The message "Successfully created server" appears, indicating that the server creation process has started.
+    The message **Successfully created server** appears, indicating that the server creation process has started.
 Security updates are automatically applied to the new server.